smithy-lang/smithy/docs/source-2.0/tutorials/full-stack-tutorial.rst

 Wrapping up
 ===========
 In this tutorial, you used Smithy to build a full-stack application for a simple coffee shop.
 You wrote a Smithy model for a service based on a list of requirements.
-Afterwards, you configured builds using the ``smithy-build.json`` configuration, which you set up to code-generate a TypeScript server SDK and a TypeScript client.
-You implemented the service using the generated server SDK, and made requests to it using the generated client.
+Afterward, you configured Smithy using the ``smithy-build.json`` configuration, which you set up to code-generate a TypeScript server SDK and client.
+You implemented the service using the server SDK, and made requests to it using the client.
 Finally, you used the client in the web application to make requests from within the browser to our service.

-..
-TOOO: what else?

 ---------
 What now?